 Since all Aqua-Filter™ systems are fabricated from high performance materials, the units are durable and lightweight and can be installed without the use of heavy lifting equipment.
 Lifting supports or cables are provided to allow easy off-loading and installation with a trackhoe.
 Compared to concrete systems, using an Aqua-Filter™ can significantly reduce installation costs.

-Five routine underground installation steps for the Aqua-Filter™ are summarized below.
+Four routine underground installation steps for the Aqua-Filter™ are summarized below.
 It should be kept in mind that the Aqua-Filter™ can also be installed above grade to meet custom installation needs.

 1. Excavation and Bedding.
 The trench and trench bottom shall comply with ASTM D 2321, Section 6, Trench Excavation, and Section 7, Installation.
 The unit is installed on a stable base consisting of Class 1 stone materials per ASTM D 2321, Section 5, Materials, and compacted to 95% proctor density.
 Additional bedding should be tamped around the “under-center” of the filtration chamber up to the springline to provide adequate support.